QualiSystems/devguide_source/_shells/8.0.0/deploying-to-production.md

 ### Adding custom attributes to the Shell

 Using the API, you can add attributes to your Shell and customize their defaults for this Shell.
 This is done using the `SetCustomShellAttribute` API method, available in the TestShell XML RPC and Python APIs.

-**Note:** This only applies to attributes that already exist in CloudShell.
+**Notes:** This only applies to attributes that already exist in CloudShell.
+When upgrading the Shell, these custom attributes will not be overwritten.

 The required inputs are:
 * modelName = The Shell’s model (the Shell name; case-sensitive)